oskarrough/codesandnotes/content/Roughly learning Ember-js/3-syncing-the-tagwall.md

 });
 ```

 As Emberfire automatically adds IDs to models, we shouldn't define any ourselves.
-Now you can do `this.store.createRecord('message', { text: 'Funky emotions' })` to create a new message using Ember Data.
+You can read more about creating and deleting models on http://guides.emberjs.com/v2.1.0/models/creating-updating-and-deleting-records/.
 But components should not be used to create new records.
 That's what routes are for.

 ## Data down!

-Right now, when a message is sent, we push a small object (not a *real* model) into our messages array in the component.
+Right now, when a message is sent, we push a plain JavaScript Object (and not a *real* Ember.js model class) into our messages array in the component.
 This is the lo-fi version.
-What we should do instead is data down.
-The route is responsible for fetching data and pass it to our component.
-Since our component is currently in the `index` template, we'll request our model in the `index` route:
+What we should do instead is pass the data down from a parent route.
+The route is responsible for fetching data and passing it to our component.
+Since our component is currently in the `app/index/template.hbs` we will request our models there:

 ```javascript
 import Ember from 'ember';